andyglover/odin-project-restaurant/README.md

 # odin-project-restaurant
-This project is under construction!
+This is the restaurant project from the Odin Project's javascript course!

 **Link to project:** https://www.andyglover.io/odin-project-restaurant/